Super Buster Bros.

 Super Buster Bros.001 Super Buster Bros.
 002 Super Buster Bros.
 003

 Super Buster Bros. has two modes, Panic and World Tour.
 Panic has the most in common with Tetris or Bust a Move.
 You are in an arena with a never ending stream of bubbles that fill a meter.
 Once the meter is full the “level” changes.
 In reality it merely slows down time briefly before it resumes again.
 There are no power-ups but you do have the double hook.
-It scratches the itch for those that love the gameplay love of popping bubbles.
-But it isn’t as satisfying as game of Tetris.
+It scratches the itch for those that love the gameplay loop of popping bubbles.
+But it is not as satisfying as a game of Tetris.
 Without the power-ups the simplicity of the gameplay is revealed.

 World Tour mode is the game’s real focus.
 Here you travel the world in forty stages of focused action.
 The cleverness of these designed levels allows the gameplay to shine.
 Something as simple as a few blocks can completely change your approach to a given level.
 Even the occasional enemy like gators and dinosaurs can be coerced into eating bubbles to help clear levels.
 The order in which you destroy bubbles becomes important, especially in the game’s second half where the difficulty spikes.
 Some levels are particularly nasty; World 23 in particular gives you seconds to plan before it goes straight to hell.
 Despite how vicious it gets toward the end it never feels unfair.